JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-update-ui.md

    }
    ```

-   Here the `Column` composable shows each of the `Text` items, adds padding around the content, and adds a space between the list items.
+   Here the `Column` composable shows each of the `Text` items, adding padding around them and space between them.

 5. Follow Android Studio's suggestions to import the missing dependencies.
-6. Now you can run the Android app to ensure it displays the list:
+6. Now you can run the Android app to see how it displays the list:

    ![Updated UI of Android multiplatform app](first-multiplatform-project-on-android-2.png){width=300}